trigvi/telegrammo/README.md

 * Create nginx website configuration, proxying your domain name to `http://127.0.0.1:<PORT>`.

 * When configuring your nginx website, put the following directive inside `location`.
-It let's our API know the request's IP address so that it can whitelist Telegram IPs on the `/webhook` endpoint.
+It let's this API know the request's IP address so that it can whitelist Telegram IPs on the `/webhook` endpoint.
     ```
     proxy_set_header  X-Real-IP  $remote_addr;
     ```

 * Make your website HTTPS-only (you could use https://certbot.eff.org/).
-This is very important because our API authenticates requests using a header token, so requests must be encrypted.
+This is very important because this API authenticates requests using a header token, so requests must be encrypted.

 &nbsp;
 &nbsp;

 # Setup Telegram Webhook

-Once our API is up and running, we need it to receive notifications from Telegram whenever a user interacts with our main bot, for example to subscribe to a sub-bot.
+Once this API is up and running, we need it to receive notifications from Telegram whenever a user interacts with our main bot.

-For this to happen, we must tell Telegram our API's webhook URL (see the Endpoints section below), by sending Telegram a POST request:
+For this to happen, we must tell Telegram this API's webhook URL for the main bot (see Endpoints section below), by sending Telegram a POST request:

 ```
 curl -i   --header "Content-Type: application/json"   --request POST  https://api.telegram.org/bot<TELEGRAM_MAIN_BOT_TOKEN>/setWebhook    --data '{"url":"<WEBHOOK_URL>", "allowed_updates": ["message", "channel_post"]}'